observablehq/plot/README.md

 })
 ```

-If a **caption** is specified, then Plot.plot wraps the generated SVG element in an HTML figure element with a figcaption, returning the figure.
+If a **caption** is specified, Plot.plot wraps the generated SVG element in an HTML figure element with a figcaption, returning the figure.
 To specify an HTML caption, consider using the [`html` tagged template literal](http://github.com/observablehq/htl); otherwise, the specified string represents text that will be escaped as needed.

 ```js
 Plot.plot({